-We shared a glass of something mulled with chef Adam Handling of Ugly Butterfly in St Ives as he revealed how he’ll be spoiling his staff on Christmas morning, how long he suggests resting the turkey, and a tantalising teaser about his big plans for 2024 …
+We shared a glass of something mulled with chef Adam Handling of Ugly Butterfly in St Ives, Cornwall, as he revealed how he’ll be spoiling his staff on Christmas morning and how long he suggests resting the turkey

 What does Adam Handling’s Christmas look like?